hm-lang/core/proposals/README.md

 ```
 referenceThis(A; int): int
+    # TODO: should we make the copy explicit?
     B ;= A  # B is a copy of A
     A *= 2
     B *= 3